eherra/patientRecordSystem/README.md

 | 3  | 1  | phone  | +3519324123123  |
 ...

-To fetch *name* of the user can be done with SQL query:
+To fetch *name* (Dan Dataman) of the user can be done with SQL query:

 ```sql
 SELECT value